* Images shown are of mature plants

 Seasonal, Location, and Exposure Considerations:

 The American Hazelnut ‘Filbert’, though called a tree, grows more as a shrub whose size is easily manageable with pruning.
-They are technically self-fertile, but you will always benefit from better nut-set when planted near pollinator varieties of similar flowering habit; or better yet, as a group with spacing about 15’ apart to give them plenty of room.
+You will need to plant near pollinator varieties of similar flowering habit; or better yet, as a group with spacing about 15’ apart to give them plenty of room.
 Their ideal location will be in a partial to fully shaded site; or a dappled sun aspect.
 Keep direct sunlight to less than four hours a day, morning or evening light is best in warmer regions.
 For spacing, remember these shrubs will grow to about 18’ tall.
 Use the lower range of these in cooler climates.
 They are generally rated to grow in USDA Zones 5-9 ideally, but can potentially grow as cold as Zone 4.
 It takes 1-3 years before Filberts will begin to bear.
 Their production peaks about 3-4 years later, then becomes rather erratic after 10 years or so, unless they are aggressively managed with pruning.

 Nuts from this variety can be harvested on the ground after they mature and drop from the tree.
 Husks of the nut must be removed, then dry out the nuts by spreading in a warm, dry, and shady location.